gabrielaraducan1606/goit-team-project-nodejs-server/README.md

 ## ✅ Auth Middleware

-Protect routes with:
+Use access token in header:

 ```http
 Authorization: Bearer <access_token>
 ```

 ---

-## 🧪 Validation Middleware
+## 🪖 Validation Middleware

-Each route validates data using Joi and `validateBody()` middleware.
+Each request is validated using Joi schema via `validateBody()` middleware.

 ---

-The backend gives you the foundation, you bring the app to life.
-Let’s build something cool! 💻🚀
+> The backend gives you the foundation, you bring the app to life.
+Let’s build something cool! 💻✨

 Developed with ❤️ using Node.js, Express, MongoDB.